aqibsidd/e-commerce-api/README.md

    Create a MongoDB database and get the connection URL.
    Open the config/db.js file and replace 'YOUR_MONGODB_CONNECTION_URL' with your actual MongoDB connection URL.

+   Add .env file in which database url localhost and port define

    3. Start the server:
    npm start